Newsweek called KH's New Books level-headed and honest and nothing a young person couldn't stand to know, December 1990

 Books retail for $5.95 and many of the titles are sold in the Kentucky State Park gift shops.
 Books may also be ordered through the internet at www.amazon.com.

-KHC would like to thank the following organizations for their assistance in the success of the New Books for New Readers project: National Endowment for the Humanities, The University Press of Kentucky, the Kentucky Humanities Council, Inc. Alumni Board, Kentucky Post, Louisville Courier-Journal, Moninger Schmidt Fund, Scripps-Howard Foundation, Financial Women International, Kentucky Heritage Council, Kentucky Dept. for Libraries and Archives, and the American Bar Association.
+KH would like to thank the following organizations for their assistance in the success of the New Books for New Readers project: National Endowment for the Humanities, The University Press of Kentucky, Kentucky Humanities Alumni Board, Kentucky Post, Louisville Courier-Journal, Moninger Schmidt Fund, Scripps-Howard Foundation, Financial Women International, Kentucky Heritage Council, Kentucky Dept. for Libraries and Archives, and the American Bar Association.